dmulholl/argspp/readme.md

 # Options

-Options is a minimalist argument-parsing library for C++.
+Options is a C++ library for parsing command line arguments.

 #### Features